From the Field

 South Africa and Botswana Predator Workshop

-22-30 November FULLY BOOKED!Email me here now to place your name on the 2018 waiting list.
+16-24 May Only 1 space available.Email me here now to place your name on the 2019 waiting list.

 to see a portfolio of leopard images taken on the same locations as this workshop.
 I look forward to teaching you my personal recipe for low-light photography.

 An extension to this safari will see you photographing both big cats and meerkats on the same safari.
 Great white sharks, flowers of Namaqualand and the sardine run are also offered as extensions to this workshop (all details on the link below).If the sound of this big cat safari grabs you, then click here for a detailed itinerary...

 Big Cats of the Serengeti Photo Safari 2018 Tour Dates: